fluxcd/flux2/docs/cmd/flux_create_image_policy.md

 ### Options

 ```
+      --filter-regex string    regular expression pattern used to filter the image tags
   -h, --help                  help for policy
       --image-ref string      the name of an image repository object
       --semver string         a semver range to apply to tags; e.g., '1.x'
 ```

 ### Options inherited from parent commands